 While they may seem like a viable option for pets with dental issues, the truth is that they can do more harm than good.
 In this article, we’ll explore why dog dentures may not be a good idea and what alternatives pet owners can consider instead.

 Dogs are just like people with respect to tooth care.

-They can get cavities, plaque build-up, and gum disease.
+They can get cavities, dental disease, plaque build-up, and gum disease.

-If your dog has a missing tooth or teeth, dog dentures might be the solution for your furry friend’s dental woes.
+If your dog has a missing tooth or teeth, you may be thinking that dog dentures are a good solution for your furry friend’s dental woes.